-- For Commissioning Support Units (CSUs) and Clinical Commissioning Groups (CCGs) this is NHS England
+- For Commissioning Support Units (CSUs) and Clinical Commissioning Groups (CCGs) this is NHS England and NHS Improvement

 - For the Arms Length Bodies (ALBs), Special Health Authorities and Executive Non-Departmental Public Bodies (ENDPBs) this is the Department of Health and Social Care.

 HM Treasury is content to extend delegated authority to NHS England and NHS Improvement to approve local MAR schemes in NHS trusts until 31 March 2021.
 This is subject to the conditions that have applied previously.
 Delegation will allow NHS England and NHS Improvement to approve local schemes proposed by NHS trusts which follow the terms of the former national scheme including the payment rate – with that payment rate set using the notional salary cap of £80,000 (pro rata for part time workers).
 Any trust wanting to pay a higher rate would still need initial approval from NHS England and NHS Improvement.
 If NHS England and NHS Improvement is content with a scheme which differs from the national scheme then NHS England and NHS Improvement must seek approval from HM Treasury.

 HM Treasury is also content to extend delegated authority to NHS foundation trusts to implement local MAR schemes until 31 March 2021 subject to the following conditions:

 - each scheme should be appropriately considered and authorised by the trust board

 - each scheme should be on the terms of the past national NHS MAR scheme including the payment rate (subject to 3 and 4 below)

 - each individual payment must not be greater than £80,000 in respect of any individual